Skip navigation

 Thinking about fire differently

-20230919_151524.jpgVictoria has just experienced three mild summers with limited fire activity.
-Now, as we move into the 2023/24 season, it is shaping up to be a summer more like 2019/20 than the last few years.
-Through August, more than 1 million hectares burnt in the Northern Territory.
+Victoria has just experienced three mild summers with limited fire activity.
+The 2023/24 season has seen much more fire activity, across the country.
+From August onwards, more than 26 million hectares has burnt in the Northern Territory.
 Fires then started across inland regions in NSW and Queensland.
-And now fires have been breaking out along the east coast and even Tasmania as NSW premier Chris Minns warns of a 'horror summer' and the Bureau of Meteorology has formally declared an El Niño weather event, meaning one is underway for the first time in eight years.
+By October, fires were breaking out along the east coast and even Tasmania as NSW premier Chris Minns warned of a 'horror summer' and the Bureau of Meteorology formally declared an El Niño weather event, meaning one is underway for the first time in eight years.
 An El Niño usually indicates a hot and dry summer, with heightened fire risk.

 Already crews from South Australia have been sent to assist in the NT.
 During our winter, Australia sent more than 700 personal to North America to assist in their firefighting efforts.
+Many hundreds went north from Victoria to support efforts in NSW and Queensland.
 Fire seasons that start early and burn simultaneously across many parts of the continent put a heavy burden on volunteer and career firefighters.

-Despite solid investments by state government, it is clear that in bad fire seasons, where there are multiple fire starts due to lightning, that Victoria does not have sufficient capacity to stop all these ignitions turning into fires.
+Despite solid investments by the Victorian government, it is clear that in bad fire seasons, where there are multiple simultaneous fire starts due to lightning, that Victoria does not have sufficient capacity to stop all these ignitions turning into fires.
 Forest Fire Management Victoria (FFMV) does an outstanding job of protecting our public lands and putting these fires out, as do the air crews who tackle remote area fires.
 But in those peak moments we need more capacity.

 A new fire fighting team in Victoria